A Combinatorial Criterion and Center for the quasi-isometry groups of Euclidean spaces: Introduction

 \section{Introduction}

-Let $X$ be a metric space.
-The group of quasi-isometries from $X$ to itself is denoted by $QI(X)$ and is a quasi-isometric invariant of $X$.
-For a small class of metric spaces, $QI(X)$ has been studied explicitly, for example, irreducible lattices in semisimple Lie groups \cite{2}, solvable Baumslag-Solitar groups $BS(1,n)$ \cite[Theorem 7.1]{3}, the groups $BS(m,n),~1<m<n$ \cite[Theorem 4.3]{8}.
+Consider a metric space denoted as $X$.
+The group comprising quasi-isometries from $X$ to itself is formally represented as $QI(X)$ and stands as a quasi-isometric invariant of $X$.
+Several studies have explicitly examined $QI(X)$ within a specific categories of metric spaces and finitely generated groups with word metric.
+Notable examples include investigations involving irreducible lattices in semisimple Lie groups \cite{Farb}, solvable Baumslag-Solitar groups $BS(1, n)$ \cite[Theorem 7.1]{Farb Mosher}, as well as the groups $BS(m, n)$ where $1 < m < n$ \cite[Theorem 4.3]{Whyte}.